carbonplan/margo-js/README.md

 ## development

-for development, first clone the repository and install the dependencies using
+for developing the library, first clone the repository and install the dependencies using

 ```
 npm i